NetDenizen/booru-wizard/README.md

 2. Extract the archive to the directory of your choice.

-3. `run.bat` (on Windows) or `run.sh` (on Linux) may be used to run the software with the default schema and configuration files set.
+3. `run.bat` (on Windows) or `run.sh` (on Linux) may be used to run the software with the default configuration file set, and will accept extra command line parameters.
 It is not at all necessary, and the `booru-wizard` executable may be run directly directly.

    The images directory is where the actual images you wish to manage should be.
 The software produces its output in a series of .json files which correspond to each image file; these are sent to the output JSON directory.
 Finally, output files may be reopened, to restore the settings of your previous session; the input JSON directory is searched for these.